devnet-io/TypeGraph/README.md

-A library for combining TypeScript classes and GraphQL queries.

-!> Note: this library is under active development, breaking changes may occur
+!> **Note: this library is under active development, breaking changes may occur**

 # TypeGraph
-TypeGraph eliminates the need to write both GraphQL queries and TypeScript interfaces to describe query results by generating GraphQL queries from decorated classes.
+TypeGraph generates GraphQL queries from decorated TypeScript classes, eliminating the need to write both queries to get data and interfaces to describe the results.

-[image]

 ## Getting Started